redewiedergabe/tagger/README.md

   nltk.download('punkt')
   exit()
 ```
 * You can now execute the recognizers in this console window (after you have downloaded the Recognizer models).
 Make sure that **venv** is the active environment (should be visible in your prompt line).
-If you want to switch back to your regular Python environment, type:
+If you want to switch back to your regular Python environment, change back to venv/Scripts and type:

    ```deactivate```